Kumaranshub/AIOS/README.md

 ### 1. Hardware-Aware AI Context
 ForgeOS runs AI agents as **OS-level daemons**, not apps.
 The AI knows your CPU core availability, RAM headroom, and disk I/O in real time.
 It dynamically decides how many parallel agents to spin up based on live system state.

-> *"Your i5-12450H has 12 threads.
-ForgeOS uses 8 for agents and leaves 4 for your IDE — automatically."*

 ---

 ### 2. Persistent Project Memory at the Filesystem Level